Cosmos-0118/Clop-For-Windows/tools/README.md

 When this block is present, `fetch-tools.ps1` downloads the checksum manifest, parses the SHA256 that matches `fileName`, and enforces it automatically so future upstream rotations do not require manual manifest updates.

+The bundled ffmpeg entry points at the `ffmpeg-git-full.7z` build from gyan.dev so hardware-less installs still ship the `libsvtav1` encoder.
+Re-run the helper whenever upstream refreshes the archive to ensure aggressive video optimisations keep working.

 ## Subfolders

 - `ffmpeg/`